ephedrandrox/Coopilot/README.md

 ## Accessing Coopilot

-Once the containers are up and running you can access your Coopilot instance through [https://localhost/](https://localhost/)
+Once the containers are up and running you can access your Coopilot instance by connecting through https at the host address.
+If set up on localhost then: [https://localhost/](https://localhost/)

-To access the built/minified interface you have to request [https://localhost/release/](https://localhost/release/)
+To access the built/minified interface you can request the release directory.
+Localhost example [https://localhost/release/](https://localhost/release/)  This will load quicker, especially on slow devices.

-📝 _The release build will be improved in the future and this won't be the case._

-## Modifying Coopilot
+## Certificates
-### SSL certificates
+### Webserver
-You can place your own ssl certificates in the `builds/coopilot/conf/cert` directory and restart your containers to use them.
+You can place your own ssl certificates in the `builds/coopilot/conf/cert` directory and restart your containers to use them when connecting to the Interface.
-### General Configuration
+### iOS
-Modify [`builds/coopilot/conf/config.json`](builds/coopilot/conf/config.json) and restart containers.
-See the [`src/balek-server/etc/README.md`](src/balek-server/etc/README.md) for more info.
+To allow communication to iOS devices, self signed certificates and certificate authorities must be enabled on each device to be used.
+To get this working in a development environment, I followed [this guide](https://jaanus.com/ios-13-certificates/)